terminal42/contao-url-rewrite/README.md

 ## Create a custom config provider

 In addition to the existing providers you can create your own class that provides the rewrite configurations.
-The new service must extend the [Terminal42\UrlRewriteBundle\ConfigProvider\ConfigProviderInterface](src/ConfigProvider/ConfigProviderInterface.php) interface and be registered with the appropriate tag:
+The new service must implement the [Terminal42\UrlRewriteBundle\ConfigProvider\ConfigProviderInterface](src/ConfigProvider/ConfigProviderInterface.php) interface and be registered with the appropriate tag:

 ```yaml